blaylockbk/Herbie/docs/user_guide/install.md

 uv add herbie-data
 ```

-[_Coming soon!_](https://github.com/blaylockbk/Herbie/pull/410) Herbie CLI tools can be installed with
+Herbie CLI tools can be installed with

 ```bash
 uv install herbie-data